openmls/openmls/book/src/user_manual/identity.md

 ## Creating and using credentials

 OpenMLS allows clients to create `Credentials`.
-A `BasicCredential`, currently the only credential type supported by MLS, consists only of the `identity`.
+A `BasicCredential`, currently the only credential type supported by OpenMLS, consists only of the `identity`.
 Thus, to create a fresh `Credential`, the following inputs are required:

 - `identity: Vec<u8>`: An octet string that uniquely identifies the client.